Smarre/upcloud_api/README.md

     rspec --format documentation

-RUNNING TESTS CONSUMES YOUR CREDITS
+WARNING: RUNNING TESTS CONSUMES YOUR CREDITS

 ## License

 (The MIT License)

 Copyright (c) 2016 Qentinel Group

-Copyright (c) 2015 Samu Voutilainen
+Copyright (c) 2016 Samu Voutilainen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the